psyflo/mathtask/README.md

 Download the folder and open task.html with a modern webbrowser.
 No Internet connection or server is required since the program runs locally.
 For a preview visit: http://tagging.psycho.studie.li/projekte/ML5/task.html

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND!

-I can not guarantee that the data collected with this software is the same as the original Math Task.
+I can not guarantee that the data collected with this software is the same as with the original Math Task.

 Press SPACE once more a the end of block 2 to download the recorded data!